Discover Co. Laois.

 Castleview Open Farm

-The indoor area hosts a play shop, a post office, toy farm, mini bowling, basketball, ring toss, soccer shoot out, electric go karts and lots more.
+The farm hosts a play shop, a post office, toy farm, mini bowling, basketball, ring toss, soccer shoot out, electric go karts and lots more.
 It also hosts all of the small animals including Rabbits and babies, Pheasants, guinea pigs, hens, Silky, Polish and Japanese bantams and let us not forget Declan and Ian, the resident Micro Pigs.
-There is also a café on site for refreshments.

 Ballykilkaven Craft Brewery